Words That Sound Right (The stuff on this webpage was mentioned on page 105 in my book.)

 I like the word speedily.
 It’s one of those words that sounds like what it means…at least to me.
 Some others are gargoyle—sounds monstrous and evil; lizard—sounds scaly and fast-moving; and carnival—sounds bouncy and fun.

-If yours is a made-up word, it will be in italics…like the first part of this sentence.
-It’s in alphabetical order by your first name.
+Made-up words are in italics…like the first part of this sentence.
+It’s in alphabetical order by submission first name.
 Or, you can click here to open the list in a new window.
+Sorry though, submissions are now closed.

 CheesieMack.com – Cool Words by stevecotler